opencadc/science-platform/arcade-tutorial/README.md

 ## Syncing Local and ARCADE Directories with `rsync` Over SSH

-Rsync, which stands for “remote sync”, is a remote and local file synchronization tool.
+Rsync, which stands for "remote sync", is a remote and local file synchronization tool.
 It uses an algorithm that minimizes the amount of data copied by only moving the portions of files that have changed.
 Further Rsync examples and docs are [here](https://www.digitalocean.com/community/tutorials/how-to-use-rsync-to-sync-local-and-remote-directories-on-a-vps).

 Follow the steps above to install SSHFS and mount the ARCADE file system locally.
 Then perform the sync.